 Fox Hunting As A Form Of Pest Control

-Fox hunting can’t really be classed as pest control, whilst foxes are killers and can be a nuisance for farmers as they prey on livestock, however, a foxes diet consists of whatever they can find The amount of lambs for example killed by foxes is minimal.
-If it is classed as pest control in its traditional form, is an extremely cruel and completely impractical method of it.
+Fox hunting can’t really be classed as pest control, whilst foxes are killers and can be a nuisance for farmers as they prey on livestock, a foxes diet consists of whatever they can find.
+If it must be classed as pest control, it is an extremely cruel and completely impractical method of it.

-Whilst many farmers are associated with the hunt, there are also farmers up and down the UK who dislike the hunt, and consider them trespassing when the horses and hounds enter their property often causing damage and scaring livestock when they do so.
+Whilst some farmers are associated with the hunt, there are farmers up and down the UK who dislike the hunt, and consider them trespassing when the horses and hounds enter their property often causing damage and scaring livestock when they do so.

 What To Do If You Witness Illegal Hunting